 Strasbourg Cathedral

-This impressive feat of Gothic architecture in northeastern France was once described as a “pinky-red angel hovering over the city” by French poet and playwright Paul Claudel.
+This feat of Gothic architecture in northeastern France was once described as a “pinky-red angel hovering over the city” by French poet and playwright Paul Claudel.
 Goethe once said that the cathedral is composed of “a thousand harmonizing details” and that the cathedral was like “like the most sublime, wide-spreading tree of God, proclaiming the glory of the Lord.”
-Unique in that it only has one (instead of two) spires, the single spire on the Strasbourg cathedral was actually the highest in Christendom for four centuries.
-However, the Strasbourg cathedral is probably best known for the hundreds of beautiful stained glass windows that give a particularly colorful hue to the inside of the cathedral when the sun is shining.
+It only has one spire, although that single spire was actually the highest for four centuries.
+However, the Strasbourg Cathedral is probably best known for the hundreds of beautiful stained glass windows that give a particularly colorful hue to the inside of the cathedral when the sun is shining.

 Reims Cathedral

-Located near the birthplace of Champagne, the cathedral at Reims stands at the site of an old basilica, where Clovis was baptized in the 5th century.
+Located near the birthplace of Champagne, the cathedral at Reims stands at the site of the basilica where Clovis was baptized in the 5th century.
 The present cathedral was completed in the 13th century and the impressive façade was extensively renovated and repaired by the French National Assembly in the late 19th century.
-Today the sculpture laden façade on the cathedral at Reims is one of the most impressive in the country and is one of the best maintained masterpieces of the Middle Ages.
-The front of the cathedral features three portals with many statues and the center port is surmounted by a giant rose-window framed in the arch.
+The front of the cathedral features three portals with many statues, and a giant rose-window framed in the central arch.
 The “gallery of kings” also has statues of Clovis and his successors.

 Poitiers Cathedral

-The Cathedral Saint Pierre in Poitiers showcases a blend of Medieval architectural styles—blending Gothic and Romanesque styles.
-Much like many of the major cathedrals in France, the Poitiers cathedral was built over the site of a Roman basilica and was consecrated in 1379.
-The most impressive feature of this cathedral is the inside, which features high vaulted ceilings, impressive pillars and large stained glass windows that allow for lots of light streaming through the windows.
+The Cathedral Saint-Pierre in Poitiers showcases a blend of Gothic and Romanesque styles.
+Similar to many of the major cathedrals in France, the Poitiers cathedral was built over the site of a Roman basilica, and consecrated in 1379.
+The most impressive feature of this cathedral is the interior’s high vaulted ceilings and the surprising amount of light.

 Tours Cathedral

-The cathedral at Tours is a perfect example of the Flamboyant Gothic style of the 15th century with its intricate and impressive facade.
-The cathedral was completed in 1547, right as the Renaissance was flourishing, and the late Gothic/early Renaissance influences can be seen in the architecture.
+The cathedral at Tours is a perfect example of the Flamboyant Gothic style of the 15th century with its intricate façade.
+It was completed in 1547.
 The cathedral at Tours is also has some of the most stunning examples of stained glass windows in the entire world.

 Nantes Cathedral

-Although this cathedral wasn’t completely finished for almost 5 centuries (construction began in 1434 and didn’t finish until the 19th century), this cathedral is remarkable architecturally harmonious.
-Two square towers dominates the façade, which gives the cathedral an austere look.
-However, the Nantes cathedral has an impressive airy and high interior with 120 foot vaulted ceilings (higher than Notre Dame in Paris).
-The Nantes Cathedral is probably best known for housing the Renaissance tomb of François II (Duke of Brittany) among other famous people of history in the crypt.
+Although this cathedral took pretty much forever to complete (construction began in 1434 and didn’t finish until the 19th century), this cathedral is remarkable architecturally harmonious.
+Two square towers dominate the façade and give the cathedral an austere look.
+However, the Nantes cathedral has an airy interior with 120-foot vaulted ceilings (higher than Notre Dame in Paris).
+The Nantes Cathedral is probably best known for housing the Renaissance tomb of François II (Duke of Brittany), among other notable historic figures, in the crypt.

 Bourges Cathedral

-While you may be distracted by all the very impressive Castles of the Loire nearby, the Cathedral St Etienne is Bourges near the Loire Valley is a magnificent example of early Gothic architecture.
-In fact, because of the unique architectural elements, the beautiful 13th century stained glass windows and many sculptures, the Bourges cathedral is a UNESCO World Heritage site.
-Bourges Cathedral has a highly unique floor plan.
+While you may be distracted by all the Castles of the Loire nearby, the Cathedral St-Etienne in Bourges is a magnificent example of early Gothic architecture.
+In fact, because of its unique architectural elements, the Bourges cathedral is a UNESCO World Heritage site.
 It has no transepts, which form the cross-shape of most churches.
-This lends the cathedral a unique appearance inside and out.
 On the exterior, thick walls and a myriad of flying buttresses support the unbroken weight of the long nave.

 Chartres Cathedral